Don’t “Try Out” Junk Removal

 Business owner number 1 concludes that he has a pickup truck, a fairly strong back, and a son who can give him a hand hauling some junk.
 He’s gonna buy a cheap trailer, put up a Craigslist ad or two, and see if this thing works out.

 Business owner number 2 has realized there is some serious demand for junk removal in his and other markets.
 There is some stiff competition in his area, but he understands that’s a good thing.
 That means there is demand.
 He sees that other companies have proven junk removal works in his area.
 He’s ready to commit.
-He goes out and purchases a Junk Removal Authority start up package for $7,500, buys a new truck, gets a great website, rents a warehouse/office spot, and hires four employees.
+He goes out and purchases a Junk Removal Authority start up package, buys a new truck, gets a great website, rents a warehouse/office spot, and hires four employees.

 What’s gonna happen when the going gets tough (which it will)?
 What’s gonna happen when business gets a bit slow, an employee quits, a truck breaks down and requires thousands to fix, the city doesn’t allow his commercial vehicle to be kept at his house, he damages somebody’s property, etc.?
 What’s gonna happen when shit happens (which it will)?
 Who is more likely to persevere?
 The guy who eased in to try it out, or the one who fricken committed?
 The answer is obvious.
 The one who committed to his junk removal business is much more likely to succeed.
 Why?
 Because he has more to lose.
 The very reason Business Owner Number 1 started the way he did was so he could limit his losses.
 By limiting his losses, he could very well prevent himself from ever realizing any gains.
 “No pain, no gain” holds very true for businesses.